Besides the obvious fun of watching people getting slimed, pied, and otherwise Covered in Gunge, there are some gems here.

 - 1987: On a different episode, a toy boat kept on appearing at different points throughout the show.
 Marc was unable to control himself any time it was around.
 Also from this episode, Marc was spitting to the camera.

-- 1988: The "Salute to I Love Lucy" episode had a very infamous Physical Challenge.
+- 1988: The "Salute to The Hollywood Squares" episode had a very infamous Physical Challenge.
 One player had to stomp "grapes" with rubber feet and the other player had to collect the juice via a bucket attached to a helmet.
-Apparently the plastic walls weren't very sturdy and with about 5 seconds left on the clock, they burst out of the frame, soaking the kid in juice and making quite a mess.
-Marc, bursting with laughter, counts it as a win.
+During the challenge, the spigot kept closing and needing to be reopened, and on top of that, the plastic walls weren't very sturdy and with about 5 seconds left on the clock, they burst out of the frame, soaking the kid in juice and making quite a mess.
+Marc, bursting with laughter, counts it as a win, as the juice did go past the line on the bucket.
 There's a reason this was the only time it was used.

-- 1988: Andrea, aged two, gives an unexpected answer to Marc's question.Marc: This is Andrea, and I did a personal appearance in New Hampshire and you came on stage with me, didn't you?
+- It all starts when Andrea, aged two, gives an unexpected answer to Marc's question.Marc: This is Andrea, and I did a personal appearance in New Hampshire and you came on stage with me, didn't you?
 (Andrea nods) And now you came to Philadelphia to see us, huh?

 Marc: And what's your favorite show on TV?